-In my dissertation supervised by Prof. Ellen M. Immergut,
+In my dissertation, supervised by Prof. Ellen M. Immergut,

 I am keen to explore in greater detail the consequences of political institutions losing legitimacy due to their inability to adequately tackle

 environmental crises.
-My side project together with Laura Gatto (Université de Lausanne) is partially speaking to this interest.
-We assess the extent to which
+My side project, together with Laura Gatto (Université de Lausanne) is partially speaking to this interest.

-journalists address perceived or experienced spatial (in)justices related to climate policy and investigate the consequences thereof for individuals’
+We assess the extent to which journalists address perceived or experienced spatial (in)justices arising from climate policy and

 In the past year, I undertook a couple of research stays.
 I visited the University of Gothenburg in June and July 2024,

-the University of Zurich, where I was also teaching a BA seminar, from February to May 2024, and the Berlin Social Science Centre from September 2023 to January 2024.
+the University of Zurich, where I was also teaching a BA seminar, from February to May 2024, and

 I completed my MA in Political Science and my BA in German Language and Literature, and Political Science at the University of Zurich.